slasker1/slasker1/README.md

 # Hi I'm Sam 👋

 Welcome to my profile!
-I have a background in Financial Engineering and have worked in Financial Services (HedgeFunds).
+I have a background in Financial Engineering and have worked in Financial Services (Hedge Fund Industry).
 I'll be using this profile to open source code ranging from modeling financial products to live trading/backtesting engines to machine learning projects.

 ## My Skillset
 ### Personal-Ranking Language Dashboard :zap: